 Go Overseas Volunteer/Intern Abroad Scholarship

-The Go Overseas Volunteer and Intern Abroad Scholarship offers $500 scholarships twice a year for internship or volunteer programs.
+The Go Overseas Volunteer and Intern Abroad Scholarship offers $500 scholarships twice a year for position or volunteer programs.

 Jeff Seidel’s Scholarship to Israel